 And that’s where a financial planner comes in.

 A certified financial planner is trained to work together with you to identify a true picture of your current assets (that which you own), your liabilities (that which you owe), your income sources and your expenditure.
 With this information, a proper financial plan can be created that suits your current lifestyle and future needs, while also helping to take into account gaps in coverage.

 Financial planners also help you plan for your family’s future.
 Sometimes it takes a professional to tell you that you’re better off with a savings plan that won’t let you off the hook when you feel like taking a vacation, because your daughter is going to need that S$100,000 for university in eight years.

-On top of that, experienced financial advisors can advise according to one’s risk appetite.
-Someone who is more averse to risk may end up parking all their cash in bank savings, earning perhaps 0.05 percent per annum (technically, losing money to inflation by safe-keeping it in a bank), when a financial advisor could help them place the sum in a time fixed deposit or relatively low-risk fund that may still yield higher returns than the interest earned in bank savings.
+On top of that, experienced financial consultants can advise according to one’s risk appetite.
+Someone who is more averse to risk may end up parking all their cash in bank savings, earning perhaps 0.05 percent per annum (technically, losing money to inflation by safe-keeping it in a bank), when a financial consultant could help them place the sum in a time fixed deposit or relatively low-risk fund that may still yield higher returns than the interest earned in bank savings.

 Ultimately, the best advisor is someone who can understand you and whom you can trust to work well with.
-Your financial advisor is human too — he or she knows what it’s like to face challenges and miss opportunities, and his or her goal is to help you create better potential to maximise returns on your resources.
+Your financial consultant is human too — he or she knows what it’s like to face challenges and miss opportunities, and his or her goal is to help you create better potential to maximise returns on your resources.